Effects of climate change on oceans: Ocean productivity

 The process of photosynthesis in the surface ocean releases oxygen and consumes carbon dioxide.
-This photosynthesis in the ocean is dominated by phytoplankton – microscopic free floating algae.
+This photosynthesis in the ocean is dominated by phytoplankton – microscopic free-floating algae.
 After the plants grow, bacterial decomposition of the organic matter formed by photosynthesis in the ocean consumes oxygen and releases carbon dioxide.
 The sinking and bacterial decomposition of some organic matter in deep ocean water, at depths where the waters are out of contact with the atmosphere, leads to a reduction in oxygen concentrations and increase in carbon dioxide, carbonate and bicarbonate.
 This cycling of carbon dioxide in oceans is an important part of the global carbon cycle.

 The photosynthesis in surface waters consumes nutrients (e.g. nitrogen and phosphorus) and transfers these nutrients to deep water as the organic matter produced by photosynthesis sinks upon the death of the organisms.
 Productivity in surface waters therefore depends in part on the transfer of nutrients from deep water back to the surface by ocean mixing and currents.
 The increasing stratification of the oceans due to climate change therefore acts generally to reduce ocean productivity.
 However, in some areas, such as previously ice covered regions, productivity may increase.
 This trend is already observable and is projected to continue under current projected climate change.
 In the Indian Ocean for example, productivity is estimated to have declined over the past sixty years due to climate warming and is projected to continue.

-A study that describes climate-driven trends in contemporary ocean productivity looked at global-ocean net primary production (NPP) changes detected from satellite measurements of ocean color from 1997 to 2006.
-These measurements can be used to quantify ocean productivity on a global scale and relate changes to environmental factors.
-They found an initial increase in NPP from 1997 to 1999 followed by a continuous decrease in productivity after 1999.
-These trends are propelled by the expansion of stratified low-latitude oceans and are closely linked to climate variability.

-This declining trend in ocean productivity is expected to continue with productivity likely to decline by 4-11% by 2100 (for the high greenhouse gas emissions scenario of RCP 8.5).
+Ocean productivity under a very high emission scenario (RCP8.5) is very likely to drop by 4-11% by 2100.
 The decline will show regional variations.
 For example, the tropical ocean NPP will decline more: by 7–16% for the same emissions scenario.
-The flux of organic matter from the upper ocean into the ocean interior will decrease because of increased stratification and reduced nutrient supply.
+Less organic matter will likely sink from the upper oceans into deeper ocean layers due to increased ocean stratification and a reduction in nutrient supply.
 The reduction in ocean productivity is due to the "combined effects of warming, stratification, light, nutrients and predation".